Fly screen / Insect Screen Installation on Windows & Doors

 - Do not pre-cut hook and attach to the screen; attach directly to window frame, one side at a time and cut.

 - Hold the hook on the sides between your thumb and forefinger, peel back release liner without touching the glue to about 25mm (1″) and place in position.
 Continue down one side of the frame peeling back liner as you go, cut with clean scissors once side is finished, apply pressure to activate the glue.
-Proceed with the other 3 sides of frame using the same technique.
+Proceed with the other 3 sides of frame the same way.

 - Apply pressure to installed hook using a Stanley knife handle or teaspoon, this activates the Pressure Sensitive Adhesive, pay special attention to the corners as these often get missed.

-- The hook cannot be lifted and repositioned if you make a mistake, start again with new hook tape ensuring that you have not left any traces of glue behind and the surface is spotless.
+- The hook cannot be lifted and re-positioned if you make a mistake, start again with new hook tape ensuring that you have not left any traces of glue behind and the surface is spotless.

 - Resistance to edge peeling can be improved by nipping or rounding the corner of hook.